paulbricman/paulbricman.github.io/_pages/thoughtware.md

 making use of such tools.
 There are countless approaches to this, but I'm focusing on creating composable building blocks which amplify basic cognitive functions.
 In this, I'm trying to lay the groundwork for tomorrow's cognitive infrastructure.
-And yes, I made up half the terms on this page.
+And yes, I made half of those terms up.

 <br/>

-Past projects:
+## past

 - **[dual](https://psionica.org/tools/dual/)**: amplifying knowledge work through user-defined assistants.
 - **[autocards](https://psionica.org/tools/autocards/)**: accelerating learning through machine-generated flashcards.